yemyatthu1990/G730_Myanmar_Font_Installer/README.md

 2. Decompile framework.odex.
 3. Edit "createFromAssets" method located in android/graphics/Typeface.smali.
 Codes to be editted are shown below.
 4. SMALI the decompiled folder of framework.odex in a classes.dex file and pack it into framework.jar to make it deodexed.
-5. Push it to somewhere on your device, odex and sign it
+5. Push it to somewhere on your device and odex it. (sign it only while installation)
 6. Now, this modded framework.odex will return only typeface of /system/framework/Roboto-Regular.ttf to Typface.createFromAssets(AssetManager mgr, String path) used in application.
 So that, fonts from assets of any custom font embedded apps will not take effect anymore.